Mayer123/HyKAS-CSKG/README.md

 ```
 python run_AFLite.py --train_file ../../data/ATOMIC/train_95%_random.jsonl  --dev_file ../../data/ATOMIC/dev_random.jsonl
 ```
-This will produce the AFLite filtered output files at the same location as input files.
+This will produce the AFLite filtered output files at the same location as input files, which can be used for pretraining the models.

 ## Cite
 ```